Ask a Question

 The home accommodation, used for most of the riding programmes, is a 17th century Tuscan farmhouse with many charming original features and beautiful views of the Arno Valley.
 There are seven guest bedrooms, all with an en-suite bathroom, and these are relatively small but well-equipped with art, books and bright bedspreads.
 Guests have use of the sitting room in the evenings.

-During the programme 'Inside a Tuscan Winery' guests stay at Il Belvedere, another Tuscany country house.
-This is a little more modern but also very charming and has a swimming pool too.
+During the programme 'Across Chianti Hills' guests spend some nights at the Tuscan villa I Tribbi.
+This is a little grander but also very charming and has a swimming pool too.

 Itineraries